 I took all of this to heart.
 I remember vividly sitting on the back steps of our East Lansdowne home on a summer day trying to say Shazam! all different ways: SHA-zum, sha-ZAAM, sh-AH-zum.
 Surely, it wasn’t working because I wasn’t saying it right, so I kept trying.
 It was a long afternoon.

 I even tried to copy Captain Marvel’s cape.
 His skimpy cape, no bigger than a modest bath towel, simply draped a few inches over a thick rope around his neck.
 I tried tying a piece of clothesline around my neck and a real towel, but it immediately fell off.
-I was lucky not to accidentally hang myself.
+I was lucky not to have hung myself.
 I gave up, thinking it would never stay on while flying.
 If only I could get that Shazam! right.
 I am still trying. ss-HASEM?
 Nope, no lightening flash.